Wisterias grow well in most soils providing they have plenty of space for root growth.

 If this is the case, there is not much you can do about it other than to replace the plant.

 When buying plants, check for a healthy graft union, you should see clear join 150-300mm (6”-12”) above soil level.

 After planting prune out all shoots that arise from below this point.

 If the plants were raised from seed they will take many years to flower.

-It might be there location: Wisterias need a bright, sheltered spot to flower well.
+This situation can be further aggravated if plants are in the wrong location: Wisterias need a bright, sheltered spot to flower well.

 Quite often they are planted too close to a building or wall resulting in dry conditions at the roots.

 To retain soil moisture and help prevent bud drop the following year, mulch in spring and water in dry spells, especially from late July to September when flower buds form.